 The “final action dates” or “application final action dates” are the dates when the actual green card numbers are available for that category & country of birth, so that the final Green Cards or immigrant visas can be issued.
 You can think these dates as if your position in queue has reached the end and you are ready to get the green card.
 The priority dates that were used before introduction of two separate dates are nothing but the “final action dates”.
 Let’s review, what they mean for NVC, Consulates and USCIS.

 Final Action Dates – NVC, US Consulates

-The National Visa Center (NVC) that processes the green card applications, for consular processing petitions, will inform the green card applicants when the priority dates become current based on the “Final Action Dates” in Visa Bulletin.
-They will also work with consulates to schedule immigrant visa interview for these applicants based on the final action dates.
+The National Visa Center (NVC), which processes the green card applications for consular processing petitions, will inform the green card applicants when their priority dates become current based on the “Final Action Dates” in Visa Bulletin.
+They will also work with US consulates to schedule immigrant visa interview for these applicants based on the final action dates.

 Final Action Dates , USCIS usage

 USCIS uses “final action dates” as the default priority dates asking green card applicants to apply for Adjustment of status.
 If there are any exceptions for any month, they will specify them at www.uscis.gov/visabulletininfo to use “filing dates”.
 Usually, if you see Visa Bulletin after the USCIS fiscal year starts after first couple of months(Oct, Nov), USCIS asks everyone to use final action dates.
 The reason is, most of the times USCIS receives enough number of applicants to fill the numerical limit of green cards for that year in the first one or two months, so they do not give option for early filing using “Filing dates”.
 See below how it looks in a diagram

 What happens when Final Action Date is current ?

 When your final action date becomes current, you would see “Current” or “C” in the Visa Bulletin.
 What it means is that you can go ahead and apply for the next steps to get your green card and there is no wait time.
 Below are the things that you can do depending on your situation.